 Bryan A. Garner is the founder and president of LawProse and a professor of law at Southern Methodist University School of Law in Dallas.
 He has personally interviewed nine Supreme Court Justices on writing and oral advocacy and co-authored two books with Antonin Scalia.

-Rick Garnett is a professor of law and political science at Notre Dame University in Notre Dame, Ind.
-He is an expert on the Supreme Court, church-state issues, religious liberty and religion in the public square.
-He is also an expert on Catholic social thought and was a law clerk for Supreme Court Chief Justice William H. Rehnquist.
+Richard Garnett is a professor of law and political science at the University of Notre Dame.
+He is an expert on the Supreme Court, church-state issues, religious liberty and Catholic social thought.

 He can discuss the religion-related cases up before the court.

 Linda Hirshman is the author of Sisters in Law: How Sandra Day O’Connor and Ruth Bader Ginsburg Went to the Supreme Court and Changed the World, as well as a lawyer who has argued before the Supreme Court.
 Contact via Harper Collins Speakers Bureau.